LAB 4C: Cross-Validation

 -

-Because we're splitting the data sets randomly, our models can will also vary slightly, person-to-person.
+Because we're splitting the data sets randomly, our models can also vary slightly, person-to-person.

 – This is why it's important to use